joealden/corum-client/README.md

 This means that if someone posts something that doesn't belong on the forum, it will be removed by the users themselves _fairly_.
 This is instead of having a moderator remove it based on their own opinion of the post, which could be biased.

-The idea of having self governing forum software means that the role of the forum moderator not longer needs to exist.
+The idea of having self governing forum software means that the role of the forum moderator no longer needs to exist.

 This is a good thing because:
-* It means that the forum require less maintenance.
+* It means that the forum requires less maintenance.
 (Less man power required)
 * The users of the forum are responsible for maintaining it.
 (More **neutral** and **fair**)
 * The removal of the moderator role keeps code complexity down.
 (Only one type of user account needs to exist, and no 'admin control panel' is required)